 The panel is made up of these sub-panels:

-The detailed list of sub-panels and areas of law under the panel is available at the following link [PDF 172 KB].
+Detailed list of sub-panels and areas of law [PDF 172 KB].

 The Panel was established with the aim of supporting the savings targets for legal service procurement across the public sector by taking advantage of the combined purchasing power of NSW Government Agencies to secure more competitive pricing.
 Firms will also benefit from a level of certainty given the volume of Government legal work.